Lacave91/Lacave91/README.md

 # 👋 Hola!
 I'm Alvaro Lacave

-Former sales guy turned AI enthusiast — I used to pitch products, now I train models.
+Former sales professional turned AI enthusiast — I used to pitch products, now I train models.
 Bootcamp graduate from **Ironhack** in **AI Engineering**, with a passion for building smart, useful, and ethical tech.

 ---